d-krupke/cpsat-primer/README.md

 One very important idea in SAT-solving is [learning new clauses](https://en.wikipedia.org/wiki/Conflict-driven_clause_learning), which allows us to identify infeasibility earlier in the search tree.
-We are not learning anything that is not available in the original formular, but we learn better representations of this information, which will help us not to repeat the same mistakes again and again.
+We are not learning anything that is not available in the original formulas, but we learn better representations of this information, which will help us not to repeat the same mistakes again and again.

 Let us look on an overly simplified example: